By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Genetics is a risk factor for mental illness.

 NIMH (National Institute of Mental Health reported some time back (2008,) that there appears to be a genetic risk factor for BPD.
 This study found that a particular mutation on chromosome nine created an increased risk for BPD.
 At some point in the human past, the characteristics we think of Borderline traits may have been helpful in certain situations.

 Experience has made any one research report linking a particular chromosome and a disorder highly suspect.
-It would be nice if this study were correct and we could do a simple test for BPD, but with other disorders we find that it is not one gene or chromosome that creates mental illness.
-It is the influences of several or a combination of large numbers of the many possible genes that result in an increase risk.
+It would be nice if this study were correct and we could do a simple test for BPD, but with other disorders, we find that it is not one gene or chromosome that creates mental illness.
+It is the influences of several or a combination of large numbers of the many possible genes that result in an increased risk.

 In this study, the contribution of genetics was 40%.
 Meaning that environment contributed the other 60% or put another way, your relationships and experiences increase the risk of developing BPD 150% as much as your genetics.

 The environment can increase the risk for Borderline Personality Disorder.